Updated October 2019

-It’s impressive that this kid, who has almost no access to information or tools, created a windmill from scavenged resources.
-Can you imagine what someone with his ingenuity and drive could have done with access to the internet?
+It’s impressive that a kid, who had almost no access to information or tools, created a windmill from scavenged resources.
+Can you imagine what someone with his ingenuity and drive could have done with early access to the internet?

 Connections Create Opportunity